 A condition that I (along with many experts) am convinced originates in the mind and gut.

-I truly think that my choosing to breastfeed my son may have kept him from either worsened Asperger’s or even full blown autism.
+I truly think that my choice to breastfeed my son may have kept him from either worsening Asperger’s or even full-blown autism.

 I will never know, this side of heaven, but I am glad that I made the sacrifice to give up my food in order to nourish my son’s body and soul.

 Now, let me make this clear.
 This is not meant to be a criticism of mothers who have chosen to opt for formulas instead of a restricted diet.

 But it is meant to encourage those who are dealing with eczema to look at diet as a possible cause.
 And to consider how important breastfeeding is to your child.